-Test the candidate drug compounds by giving doses to the symptomatic laboratory models and measuring private and academic determine the exact cause of CMT.
+Test the candidate drug compounds by giving doses to the symptomatic laboratory models and measuring their improvement.

+Pre-IND

+Test the compounds

+private and academic

+determine the exact

+for dosage, toxicity

+and viability in

+laboratories to

+dosage that will

+improve the root

+cause of CMT.